Tai-Pach/Tai-Pach.github.io/_posts/2018-07-11-Support-Vector-Machines.md

 * if epsilon is >0 but <1 the observation violates the margin but not the hyperplane
 * if epsilon is >1 the observation violates the hyper plane

 C is tuning parameter--it helps govern the threshold of violations that the margin and hyperplane can tolerate.
-As gamma increases, there is more budget for violations (the margin widens).
-As gamma decreases, there is less budget for violations (the margin narrows)
+As C increases, there is more budget for violations (the margin widens).
+As C decreases, there is less budget for violations (the margin narrows)

 The support vector classifier fails when the boundary between classes is no longer linear.
 This is where support vector machines come in.
 The SVM is an extension of the SVC by enlarging feature space using kernels.
 A kernel is a essentially a function applied to the observations that thereby enlarge the feature space while preserving the observations relationship to one another.